NY Real Estate Exam · Free Sample Questions

 A buyer purchases a unit in a Manhattan co-op.
 What documents evidence their ownership?

-3. CA deed and a homeowner's association agreement
+3. CA stock certificate and a proprietary lease

 4. DA title insurance policy and a certificate of occupancy